Cameroon sheep

 The Cameroon or Cameroon Dwarf is a Cameroonian breed of domestic sheep.
 It belongs to the West African Dwarf group of breeds.
 Some have been exported to Europe.

 Characteristics

 The Cameroon Dwarf is a hardy sheep.
 It is normally brown with a black belly and black markings to the head and legs.
 Has a hair coat, and in winter grows a fine under-coat; it sheds this in springtime.
 Ewes have high prolificacy and mature early; they are capable of producing three crops of lambs every two years.
+Ewes typically weigh between 35 and 50 kilograms (80 and 110 lb), and rams between 45 and 60 kilograms (100 and 130 lb).
+The life expectancy is 10 to 12 years, though some Cameroon sheep may live as long as 20 years.